 No player in history has ever made more than his 963 appearances in a United shirt, his longevity and quality leaving him with 162 Premier League assists, the most in the competition’s history and a huge 51 more than second-placed Cesc Fabregas.

 Forward: Eric Cantona – Manchester United

 Wayne Rooney and Didier Drogba are two of the unfortunate names to miss out as our sole striker, but whilst many players have scored more goals than Cantona’s modest tally of 64 league goals for United, perhaps no forward in the Premier League era has ever had such a transformative impact on the fortunes of a club.

-The enigmatic Frenchman would arrive from rivals Leeds and prove to be the catalyst behind their successes in the early part of the Sir Alex Ferguson era, bringing a swagger and style that has his name still regularly sung on the Old Trafford terraces more than two decades after his departure.
+The enigmatic Frenchman arrived from rivals Leeds and proved to be the catalyst behind their successes in the early part of the Sir Alex Ferguson era, bringing a swagger and style that has his name still regularly sung on the Old Trafford terraces more than two decades after his departure.

-He would help end the club’s 26-year wait for a league title in his debut season to become one of the most iconic players in Premier League history, winning the PFA Player’s Player of the Year award in 1994 before winning the FWA Footballer of. the Year gong two years later.
+He helped end the club’s 26-year wait for a league title in his debut season to become one of the most iconic players in Premier League history, winning the PFA Player’s Player of the Year award in 1994 before winning the FWA Footballer of the Year gong two years later.

-Sublime goals, kung-fu kicks and trademark upturned collar, Cantona would depart after just five seasons at the club, but would bring four Premier League titles, two FA Cups and a series of magical moments.
+Sublime goals, kung-fu kicks and trademark upturned collar, Cantona departed after just five seasons at the club, a period that brought four Premier League titles, two FA Cups and a series of magical moments.